Where to Go for a Gluten-Free Feast in Adelaide

 Kenny’s

-Fast food done without compromise.
+Fast food done right.
 Kenny’s in Kilburn is 100% gluten- and dairy-free, serving triple-cooked fries, fried chicken tenders, burgers, wraps, and even cookies.
-Perfect for a solo feed or feeding a crew, Kenny’s proves that indulgent comfort food can be accessible for coeliac diners.
+Perfect for a solo feed or feeding a crew, Kenny’s proves that indulgent comfort food can be fully accessible for coeliac diners.

 Churchill Shopping Centre, 400 Churchill Road, Kilburn